 - Q: What do I need to do now? - A: Please complete and mail your signed proxy card in the enclosed postage prepaid return envelope as soon as possible, so that your shares may be represented and voted at the Special Meeting.
-You should sign and mail your proxy card even if you are planning to attend the meeting. - Q: WHEN IS THE SPECIAL MEETING? - O: SHOULD I SEND IN MY STOCK CERTIFICATES NOW? - A: No. If the merger is completed, you will receive a letter of transmittal from Jack Henry's transfer agent containing written instructions for exchanging your Peerless stock certificates.
-Do not send your certificates to Jack Henry or Peerless. - Q: CAN I CHANGE MY VOTE AFTER HAVING MAILED MY SIGNED PROXY CARD? - A: Yes.
+You should sign and mail your proxy card even if you are planning to attend the meeting. - Q: WHEN IS THE SPECIAL MEETING? - A: The Special Meeting will take place on December 16, 1998.
+At the meeting, Peerless stockholders will be asked to approve the merger and the related merger agreement signed by Peerless and Jack Henry on August 18, 1998.
+Jack Henry stockholders do not need to vote on the merger. - Q: SHOULD I SEND IN MY STOCK CERTIFICATES NOW? - A: No. If the merger is completed, you will receive a letter of transmittal from Jack Henry's transfer agent containing written instructions for exchanging your Peerless stock certificates.
+Do not send your certificates to Jack Henry or Peerless. - O: CAN I CHANGE MY VOTE AFTER HAVING MAILED MY SIGNED PROXY CARD? - A: Yes.
 You can change your vote at any time before your proxy is voted at the Special Meeting in one of three ways.
 First, you can send a written notice to the Corporate Secretary of Peerless stating that you would like to revoke your proxy; second, you can complete and submit a new proxy card; or third, you can attend the Special Meeting and vote in person. - Q: IF MY SHARES ARE HELD IN "STREET NAME" BY MY BROKER, WILL MY BROKER VOTE MY SHARES FOR ME? - A: Your broker will vote your shares only if you provide instructions on how to vote.
 You should instruct your broker to vote your shares, following the directions provided by your broker.
-Without instructions, your shares will not be voted. - O: WILL I OWE ANY FEDERAL INCOME TAX AS A RESULT OF THE MERGER? - A: No. The exchange of shares resulting from the merger will be tax-free for federal income tax purposes to Peerless stockholders (except as to the small amount of cash that Peerless stockholders may receive instead of receiving fractional shares). - YOU SHOULD CONSULT WITH YOUR TAX ADVISOR FOR A FULL UNDERSTANDING OF THE TAX CONSEQUENCES OF THE MERGER TO YOU. - Q: DOES JACK HENRY PAY DIVIDENDS? - A: Yes, Jack Henry does pay dividends.
+Without instructions, your shares will not be voted. - Q: WILL I OWE ANY FEDERAL INCOME TAX AS A RESULT OF THE MERGER? - A: No. The exchange of shares resulting from the merger will be tax-free for federal income tax purposes to Peerless stockholders (except as to the small amount of cash that Peerless stockholders may receive instead of receiving fractional shares). - YOU SHOULD CONSULT WITH YOUR TAX ADVISOR FOR A FULL UNDERSTANDING OF THE TAX CONSEQUENCES OF THE MERGER TO YOU. - Q: DOES JACK HENRY PAY DIVIDENDS? - A: Yes, Jack Henry does pay dividends.
 However, after the merger, Jack Henry's Board of Directors may change that policy based on business conditions, Jack Henry's financial condition and earnings and other factors. - Q: WHEN DO YOU EXPECT THE MERGER TO BE COMPLETED? - A: We are working toward completing the merger as quickly as possible.
 In addition to Peerless stockholder approval, Peerless and Jack Henry must also obtain regulatory approvals.
-We hope to complete the merger by the end of December 1998. - Q: WHOM SHOULD I CALL WITH QUESTIONS? - A. If you have any questions about the merger, please call Douglas K. Hansen, Treasurer of Peerless, at (972) 359-5686.
+We intend to complete the merger as soon as possible after the Special Meeting. - Q: WHOM SHOULD I CALL WITH QUESTIONS? - A. If you have any questions about the merger, please call Douglas K. Hansen, Treasurer of Peerless, at (972) 359-5686.